CyberSculptorX/Generate-Password/README.md

 INSTRUCTIONS
-Add file path to .txt file around lines 94 and 263.
+Add file path to .txt file around line 24.
 Install all requirements. (pip install package_name etc...) python main.py to run the program.
 Press the ESC to break/stop program.
 (Escape Key on keyboard to close the program)